Suryaprakash1657/ecomerce1/README.md

 - Wrote an backend endpoint that will send all the addresses of the user.

 ## Milestone 24
 - created an order conformation page in frontend which will display products ordering and address selected and total price details.

+## Milestone 25
+- created an endpoint that recieves the user mail
+- created an backend endpoint that helps in getting the order of user